archbardinexile/handbook/2-history.md

 The [Commission](3-factions/3-2-commission.md) for the Research of Offshore Worlds, affectionately called the *Crows* or simply the Commission, was founded by [Glimback Toestubber](3-factions/3-2-commission.md#glimback-toestubber) in 899 PO.
 Originally known as the *Explorer's Guild*, the Crows secured government funding in 923 PO when approached by [Ardeat Sol Orbis](3-factions/3-1-profundus-theocracy.md#other-members) to begin prospecting new earthmotes for colonisation.
 Though in the employ of the government, the Crows continue to work independently, conducting research into the Miasma and the curious beasts that reside within.

+### Birth of Aura Sol Orbis - *964 PO*

+[Aura Sol Orbis](3-factions/3-1-profundus-theocracy.md#aura-sol-orbis) was born on the 14th day of Viridis in the Oratory on Caelum's Landing.
+As the first of Ardeat Sol Orbis' four children, much of her upbringing was focused on preparing her for the day she would inevitably take over as Exarch.
+Though she shared a close relationship with her father, her politics would grow apart from his as she watched him perpetuate the Medusae Wars and the Church's expansionist practices.

 ### The Medusae Wars - *976-983 PO*

 In the year 976 PO, the gargantuan jungle earthmote, known to its inhabitants as [Mallia](1-world/1-3-contritus.md#mallia), erupted from the seas erde-south-east of Fundus.
 The Church sent an expeditionary force to Mallia to ascertain its eligibility for colonization.
 The expedition was met by a tribe of "Reptilian people with snakes for hair."
 These were Medusae, the warriors of the Mallian queen, [Vasilissa](3-factions/3-9-other-characters.md#vasilissa), capable of turning those who meet their gaze to stone.
 The expedition was quickly routed, but despite this, further expeditions into the queen's territory succeeded in establishing trade routes with the estranged peoples of Mallia.
 The queen took exception to this and war quickly broke out.